 - Be a Microsoft-signed file, either native to the OS or downloaded from Microsoft.

 - Have extra “unexpected” functionality.
 It is not interesting to document intended use cases.

 - Have functionality that would be useful to an APT or red team.

-The ESA Activity Monitoring rules for monitoring LOLBAS activity are vast limits vendor rules.
-They are stored in the configuration file
+The ESA Threat Detection rules for monitoring LOLBAS activity are vast limits vendor rules.

 The rules in this section detect suspicious behavior related to operating system binaries.

 - Detect starts from non-default locations